 Waking up in the morning is not something I enjoy and I don't understand how anyone could be happy so early in the morning.
 My annoying alarm clock that buzzed every morning at six o'clock continued to aggregate me until I crawled out of bed to turn it off.
 My mother and I aren't morning people at all, yet my father is the complete opposite, which angers us most mornings.
 The reason my dad, Matt Hunter, was a morning person was because he is a police office, which requires him to get up early.
 Since he is detective, he gets up every day at four in the morning to start his day.

-My mom on the other hand, slept in like a normal person until about eight or nine to get ready for work.
-I was their only child so they didn't have to worry about leaving there fifteen year old daughter at home alone while they were at work all day when I didn't have school.
+My mom, on the other hand, slept in like a normal person until about eight or nine to get ready for work.
+I was their only child so they didn't have to worry about leaving their fifteen year old daughter at home alone while they were at work all day when I didn't have school.

 I got out of bed and turned on my light.
 I was blinded for a minute but my eyes adjusted to the light.
 My dad was still in the basement lifting weights and my mom was still asleep.
 I walked over to my closet to find what I was going to wear to school.